 3) allow the user to always check-out without choosing a time, but out of hours advise them of when the next allowed times are

 4) not be able to order at all until the shop opens

 The customer’s choice (where there is one) is then shown both on the order email, and in the back-end with the order listing and order details.
+There is also a list showing chosen times in a single list.
 Note: Though this description talks about “delivery”, this is not essential – i.e. the plugin is not only for situations where you have physical deliveries, but for any situation where you want time-based restrictions.

 The plugin is fully internationalised (i.e. ready for translations).
 41 different languages are fully translated for the front-end date/time picker (i.e. what the user will see), and a further 33 have all date terms translated (month and day names).
 For the back-end (i.e. what the shop owner will see), the current languages available are: English, Dutch, German, Spanish, Bulgarian (we have a website where you can quickly + easily add your own).
 It will also respect your WordPress timezone and time and date format settings.